marmelab/react-admin/docs/Fields.md

 ]
 ```

-Then admin-on-rest renders the `<CommentList>` with a loader for the `<ReferenceField>`, fetches the API for the related posts in one call (`GET http://path.to.my.api/posts?ids=[789,735]`), and re-renders the list once the data arrives.
+Then react-admin renders the `<CommentList>` with a loader for the `<ReferenceField>`, fetches the API for the related posts in one call (`GET http://path.to.my.api/posts?ids=[789,735]`), and re-renders the list once the data arrives.
 This accelerates the rendering, and minimizes network load.

 ## `<ReferenceManyField>`